 Let’s cut straight to the chase: do these brakes have a wandering bite point?
 The answer is: they did, but now they don’t.

-To elaborate, the front Shimano XT M8100 disc brake has always been fine, but the rear brake quickly developed the infamous wandering bite point that upper-level Shimano brakes have unfortunately become known for in recent years.
+The front Shimano XT M8100 disc brake has always been fine, but the rear brake can develop that infamous wandering bite point that upper-level Shimano brakes have unfortunately become known for in recent years.
 The solution, no matter what you may read online, is a comprehensive bleed.

 The only way to do a wholly comprehensive air-ridding bleed of Shimano brakes is to completely remove the bleed nipple assembly from the caliper and do a top-to-bottom gravity bleed while cradling the caliper in an old rag and rotating the caliper in every plane possible – ideally with the whole brake removed from the bike (not easy if your bike has internal hose routing).
 Once you’ve gone through this rigmarole, the brake should perform fine for a few months.
-Mine has been fine since.
-Touch wood.
+But it shouldn’t be that hard.

 When working as they should, the XT disc brakes are lovely.
 Much like everything else XT-flavoured from Shimano, the experience is all about ‘feel’.
 Maybe I just have Shimano-shaped fingers, but I can never get comfy when using non-Shimano brake levers.
 All other brand brake levers just feel a bit too chubby and/or hard-edged.
 Which is fine if you like it that way.